lwerth/2019-October-Resources/unix/for-loops.md

 </details>

-Since <htmlCode><b>></b></htmlCode> overwrites a file, each time we go through the loop it would overwrite the file and at the end we'd be left with just the last iteration, and we'd have a file holding only "ukulele".
+Since <htmlCode><b>></b></htmlCode> overwrites a file, each time we go through the loop it would overwrite the file and at the end we'd be left with just the last iteration, and we'd have a file holding only "venus".

 <pre>head test.txt</pre>